MeaCulpitt/Dialectic-subnet/docs/miner-design.md

 Miners can operate as one or both roles.
 Running both creates natural hedging but requires distinct skill sets.

+**Important:** A miner cannot challenge their own proposals.
+Self-challenges are rejected at the protocol level, and attempts to self-challenge via multiple accounts are detected through statistical analysis and result in slashing for both accounts.

 ---

 ## Proposer Implementation